anchit92/ESP32-RaceBox-mini-Emulator/Battery_version/README.md

 **Usage**: For extreme long-term storage where no BLE broadcast is desired.
 **Configuration**:
 - Enable by setting `#define ENABLE_DEEP_SLEEP true` in the firmware.
-- Adjust `DEEP_SLEEP_DAYS` (default: 7 days) to automatically enter Deep Sleep after extended inactivity.
+- Adjust `DEEP_SLEEP_DAYS` (default: 1 day) to automatically enter Deep Sleep after extended inactivity.

 **Wake-Up**:
 - **Shake-to-Wake**: The onboard accelerometer detects motion/taps and instantly wakes the device.